-Kate Honsberger is a senior policy associate at the National Academy for State Health Policy (NASHP), where she works on projects related to children’s health coverage and access.
+Kate Honsberger is a project director at the National Academy for State Health Policy (NASHP), where she works on projects related to children’s health coverage and access.
 Prior to joining NASHP in January 2015, she worked for the Virginia Health Care Foundation where she oversaw the Foundation’s child health insurance initiatives, including an outreach and enrollment assistance grant program and a Medicaid and CHIP training program.
-She also spoke to various audiences aout the public health insurance options available to children and pregnant women and the impact of the Affordable Care Act on those programs.
+She also spoke to various audiences about the public health insurance options available to children and pregnant women and the impact of the Affordable Care Act on those programs.

 Kate has also held positions at the Virginia Department of Medical Assistance Services in the Maternal and Child Health Division and in the administration of Governor Timothy M. Kaine.
 She holds a BA in Political Science from the University of Mary Washington.

 Earlier this month, the Senate passed the Medicaid Services Investment and Accountability Act of 2019 (H.R.
 1839), which contains funding mechanisms and reforms that allow states to improve care coordination for children enrolled in Medicaid.
 As of early this week, the bill was on the President’s desk awaiting his signature.
 This legislation significantly gives states […]

 An increasing number of state Medicaid agencies are using managed care to provide long-term services and supports to children and youth with special health care needs (CYSHCN).
 This new NASHP issue brief explores the strategies and critical contract language and policies that states are using to implement these Medicaid managed care programs to provide long-term […]